We have 2 accommodation buildings, London House and William Goodenough House, both alongside one of London's most beautiful garden squares.

 There are kitchen areas or 'Butteries' for the use of all Members.
 They contain sinks, cookers, microwave cookers, toasters and kettles along with seating and lockers for Members to use to store food and utensils.
 The Buttery is supplemented by full catering facilities.

 View more information about Catering Options at the College

-We will be able to hold mail for 4 weeks prior to your arrival if you have completed all of the conditions to be offered a place at the College but we will not be able to store boxes shipped prior to your arrival.
+We will be able to hold mail (letters and small packages) for 4 weeks prior to your arrival if you have completed all of the conditions to be offered a place at the College but we will not be able to store boxes shipped prior to your arrival.

 We allocate rooms on a random basis to ensure fair distribution.
 We will only consider requests for specific rooms or locations for medical reasons.

 For single rooms you need to bring - crockery, cutlery, pans and kitchen utensils if you intend to use the Buttery.
 Kitchen utensils are available to purchase at a reasonable price in general stores in London if you do not wish to burden yourself with additional baggage.
 We also have a Kharma shelf where previous Members leave unwanted items for new Members to use when they arrive.